-Also known as electrical muscle stimulation (EMS) or neuromuscular electrical stimulation (NMES), e-stim therapy occurs when you are wearing electrode pads on your skin and a machine sends electrical impulses encouraging your muscles to contract.
+E-stim is also known as electrical muscle stimulation (EMS) or neuromuscular electrical stimulation (NMES).
+In short, electrode pads on your skin send electrical impulses to your muscles, encouraging them to contract.

 How Does E-Stim Work?

-E-stim therapy mimics information you would get from your central nervous system and tells your muscles to contract.
+E-stim therapy mimics how your central nervous system tells your muscles to contract.
 In other words, the electrical impulses stimulate muscle contraction.
 The idea is to do this over a sustained period of time for repeated contracting and relaxing.

-By such repetitive movements in the muscle, e-stim increases circulation, improves strength, improves range of motion by stretching the shortened tissue, and strengthening weakened or unused muscles.
+By such repetitive movements in the muscle, e-stim improves circulation, improves strength, and improves range of motion by stretching the shortened tissue.

-Therapists believe that electrical currents in e-stim help to block pain signals that your muscles are giving your brain.
+Therapists believe that electrical currents in e-stim also help block pain signals.
 By blocking this information, it is thought that the painful area will feel better.